carolinegbowski/BytePhase1/Week 4/Data Collection/Slides/CRUD-Data-Operations.md

 sales_df.to_pickle("Sales Data.pkl")
 ```

-* If we want to save only specific columns of the DataFrame, we can subset the data by passing in a list of column names to the `DataFrame`:
+* If we want to save only specific columns of the DataFrame, we can subset the data by passing in a list of column names (or column numbers) to the `DataFrame`:

 ```python
 sales_data_dict = {